On this page

 - Your current passport number and issuance details

-- Documentation related to: The Permanent Resident Card Application is used by individuals seeking to obtain permanent residency in Mexico.
-It invol
+- Documentation related to: The Permanent Resident Card Application is for individuals seeking to establish permanent residency in Mexico.
+It involv

 - Documentation related to: Republic of Colombia passport holders must pre-register for their trip by filling out the form at the following link: ht